 While these all aren’t exactly the tastiest foods you can eat, you will be glad they are there in a survival situation.

 In the USA, we use roses as decorations.
-But, in many other parts of the world, it is quite common to make sweets and even things like ice cream out of rose petals.
-It turns out that they are actually quite tasty.
-Just try to avoid eating the white part on the end of the petals as this part is very bitter.
+But, in many other parts of the world, making sweets and even things like ice cream out of rose petals is common.
+It turns out that they are pretty tasty.
+Just try to avoid eating the white part on the end of the petals, as this part is very bitter.

-You can chop up rose petals and put them into a salad, mix them with butter and spread on bread, make jam out of them, or just munch on them raw in starvation situations.
+You can chop rose petals into a salad, mix them with butter, spread them on bread, make jam, or munch them raw in starvation situations.

-If you are going to try eating roses in an non-survival situation, make sure you choose organic ones.
+If you try eating roses in a non-survival situation, make sure you choose organic ones.
 Roses are one of the most heavily sprayed plants!

-A lot of people know that dandelions are edible, but don’t really know how to choose and eat them.
+Many people know that dandelions are edible but don’t know how to choose and eat them.
 Here are some tips:

 - Young leaves are the best.
 By the time the flower blooms, the leaves will be VERY bitter.
 Use young leaves in salads.

 - Older leaves can be cooked to get rid of some of the bitterness.

 - Dandelion flowers can also be eaten.
 Choose flowers that haven’t bloomed yet, as they will have the mildest taste.